 - 4 cloves of garlic, peeled and sliced

 - 1 lb (450 g) ripe cherry tomatoes, halved

 - 1/2 cup (115 g) black olives cured in oil, pitted

 - Parmesan cheese

-- salt to taste (careful: anchovies and olives are salty on their own)
+- salt to taste (careful: anchovies or capers and olives are salty on their own)

 Add the remaining 3 tablespoons olive oil into another pan, add the sliced garlic and when they begin to sizzle add the cherry tomatoes.
 Do not let garlic burn.
 Toss the tomatoes until excess liquid evaporates, about 5 minutes.
 Cherry tomatoes should not cook to a puree, but rather remain chunky.

 Bring a large pot filled with water to a boil.
 Add some salt and a few drops of olive oil.
 Add spaghetti and cook to directions.

 When the spaghetti are about ready, add olives and anchovies to the tomato sauce, grind some pepper over it, adjust salt if necessary.
 Drain spaghetti, add the tomato sauce and toss gently.
 Serve it topped with shaves of Parmesan and decorate either with fresh basil leaves or the capers.